| | | |

 There are a few different types of ACF such as Fast Rapid Relief, Extra Strength, Prevention, and an Herbal Immune Support ACF for Children!

-Admittedly, I had to read about some of these herbs.
-This is the first herbal supplement we turn to in my house for any sign of general sickness at all like the common cold or a sore throat.
+For a long time (in my previous marriage), this is the first herbal supplement we would turn to in my house for any sign of general sickness at all like the common cold or a sore throat.

 Echinacea Spray

-Sickness doesn’t taste well and neither does getting better apparently.
-Echinacea Spray is pretty terrible tasting but man-oh-man will it knock out a sore throat.
+Sickness doesn’t taste well and neither does getting better, apparently.
+Echinacea Spray is pretty terrible tasting but, man-oh-man, will it knock out a sore throat in no time flat.

-I love using the echinacea spray, letting it rest, and then using the yummy minty olive leaf spray!
+I would suggest using the echinacea spray, letting it rest, and then using the yummy minty olive leaf spray!

 Echinacea Tea

-Staying within the same home remedy vein, echinacea tea is another staple in our house.
-I don’t even have to be completely sick to drink this stuff.
+Staying within the same home remedy vein, echinacea tea is another staple to keep around.
+You don’t even have to be completely sick to drink this stuff.

 Elderberry Lozenges